arcus/education_modules/git_cli_vs_gui/git_cli_vs_gui.md

 This is important because it means that people around the world use Git.
 Students use it, individuals use it, large companies use it, people in highly-resourced projects use it, and people on a shoestring budget use it.

-## How Does One Use Git?
+## Interfaces

-You can use git in two main ways:
+You can use Git in two main ways:

 * Using a **command line interface**, or **CLI**
 * Using **graphical user interface**, or **GUI**